 - Provide a Working with Children Check Clearance;

 - Undertake a National Police Check through the St Vincent de Paul Society.
 After you register, the paperwork for the police check through Vinnies will be emailed to you;

 - Undertake mandatory training - Monday, 2nd March from 6-9pm at Maria Gordon House.

 Volunteers meet at and return to Maria Gordon House at Lewisham.
 Transport to activities will be provided.

-- your availability to attend the mandatory training session on 13 January at 6-9pm for the first intake;
+- your availability to attend the mandatory training session on 2 March at 6-9pm;

 - whether you have previously volunteered, or are already volunteering, with the St Vincent de Paul Society.